geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Stung with the taunt, Albruno turn'd — his foe

-Shunn'd with an agile bound the impending blow ;
+Shunn'd with an agile bound the impending blow;

 With strength unwearied, and increasing. rage,

 In closer fight the valiant pair engage,

-Now this, now that, retiring seems to yield ;
+Now this, now that, retiring seems to yield;

-Maria, trembling, eyed the doubtful field :
+Maria, trembling, eyed the doubtful field:

 Thrice Henry's falchion pierc'd the monarch's side,

-Albruno's twice in Henry's blood was dy'd ;
+Albruno's twice in Henry's blood was dy'd;

 In silent agony the Gnomes survey'd